 I obtained my PhD in 2008 from the University of Leipzig.
 I then joined the University of Zurich as a postdoc before moving to the Max-Planck Institute for Human Cognitive and Brain Sciences as a Senior Researcher in 2010 and a group leader in 2014.
 After research visits to the Weill Cornell Medical College and the Douglas Mental Health University Institute I became Assistant Professor in the Department of Developmental Psychology in 2016 at the University of Leiden.
 In September 2017 I joined the Department of Clinical, Educational and Health Psychology at UCL as a Principal Research Fellow.
 My work is funded by the Jacobs Foundation and the European Research Council.

 I joined the lab in January 2018 as a Research Assistant.
-Prior to this, I was a student at the Univeristy of York, where I completed a BSc in Psychology, followed by an MSc in Cognitive Neuroscience.
-During my time in York, I also worked as a Research Assistant on a project investigating the extent to which difficulty understanding speech within a noisy enviornment can be attributed to attentional load.
-Beyond the work of the lab, my interests include the psychology of sleep, dreaming, and emotional disorders.
+Prior to this I was a student at the University of York where I completed a BSc in Psychology, followed by an MSc in Cognitive Neuroscience.
+During my time in York, I worked on projects covering a wide range of topics, including: perception of within-person face variability, the neural underpinnings of mental imagery, and the effects of attentional load on hearing.

 My primary interest lies in brain plasticity, how it transforms across the lifespan and potentially utilizing plasticity to improve recovery post-injury.
 My previous work includes projects in molecular and cellular biology investigating autophagy and traumatic brain injury at the University of Birmingham.
 During my MSc at UCL, I investigated decision-making processes using fMRI (functional magnetic resonance imaging).
 Prior to this I was awarded a BSc in Psychology at the University of Reading where I conducted research on reward learning and decision-making using Magnetic Resonance Spectroscopy (MRS), fMRI and behavioral testing measures.